The Well in Pollone Chapter One

 Coat of Arms: Piedmont

-The largest, and eventually the capital city; Turin or Torino, as the Piedmontese like to refer to it in their quaint little Piedmontese ways, became increasingly more wealthy and more important as the Duke of Savoy became King of Sardinia, founding what evolved into the Kingdom of Sardinia-Piedmont.
+The largest, and eventually the capital city, Turin or Torino, as the Piedmontese like to refer to it in their quaint little Piedmontese ways, became increasingly more wealthy and more important as the Duke of Savoy, their head chap, became King of Sardinia, founding what evolved into the Kingdom of Sardinia-Piedmont.

 All Piedmont must have sighed a collective sigh of relief.
 Too much history… far too much.

 Torino - As the Piedmontese will have it

 Knee deep in other people's genes and DNA and all the rest of it.

 Every wave of Conquerors and Annexers and Incorporators left their mark and samples of their genes on (and in) the long suffering Taurini and Salassi.
 But they, the original inhabitants, if watered down somewhat by all this invasion and annexation, were a phlegmatic crowd, and took it all in their stride.